-'more consistent with the language of the [Sherman Act]'.48 Whether, and in what form, an intent to affect US commerce exists as a requirement for Sherman Act cases based on foreign conduct will continue to be a live and hotly contested issue for years to come.
+The proper approach remains an open issue.
+Some scholars note that the Seventh and Second Circuits' 'proximate cause' standard may interfere with a foreign sovereign's enforcement and create unpredictability in its application, while others endorse this approach.
+The Antitrust Division favours the proximate cause standard, explaining that this standard is 'more consistent with the language of the [Sherman Act]'.
+Whether, and in what form, an intent to affect US commerce exists as a requirement for Sherman Act cases based on foreign conduct will continue to be a live and hotly contested issue for years to come.